Back to Chamberlain Guides

 Symptoms

-• Opener light blinks 10 times when trying to close
+• Opener light blinks 10 times

-• Door starts closing then reverses back up
+• Door starts down then back up

 Recognize these?
 Here's what usually causes it.